shubhampachori12110095/WatchOUT/README.md

 ```

-### Evaluation
+### Retrieval

-For evaluation, I prepared transfer-values which are outputs from inception to calculate cosine distance from the output of the query image.
+For retrieval, I prepared transfer-values which are outputs from inception to calculate cosine distance from the output of the query image.
 So download data from this [here](https://www.dropbox.com/s/2bgoyzdgj2r0u7w/transfer_values.tar.gz?dl=0) and move it to ```${project_root}/watchout/data```

 ```